 It’s worth noting that the chatbot also keeps the employee who submitted the referral in the loop, as they’d get notified when the candidate has either been hired or rejected.

-2. Provide new hires with the apps they need on day 1
+2. Improve employee onboarding by providing new hires with the apps they need on their first day

 Providing each new employee with the applications they need on their first day is a surefire way to help them hit the ground running.